 Regarding sweet taste function, there were no significant differences between participants who were more sensitive and less sensitive or those who experienced low and high intensity to sweet taste (both DT, ST) and ad libitum intake of sweet milkshakes.
-Although some studies found significant associations between sweet taste function, BMI, and dietary intake (38-40), this is in line with a larger body of evidence indicating no significant associations (14, 41-49).
+Although some studies found significant associations between sweet taste function, BMI and dietary intake(36-38), this is in line with a larger body of evidence indicating no significant associations^(14,39-47).
 In addition, we found that the participants who had higher liking ratings for sweet milkshakes consumed more of the ad libitum sweet milkshake than the participants who had lower liking.
-It is likely that no significant associations were found between sweetness liking, BMI, and intake of sweet foods in the previous studies (43, 45, 47, 48, 50-53), as most of these studies looked at self-reported habitual or usual intake rather than satiation/acute intake in a controlled laboratory environment.
-By looking at satiation/acute intake in a controlled environment, we were able to observe significant differences between hedonic ratings and ad libitum consumption of sweet milkshakes, in comparison to other measures such as solution and prototypical foods liking ratings suggesting that satiation measures are more appropriate/sensitive.
-Furthermore, it is also possible that no associations were observed between liking and consumption of sweet foods in the previously mentioned studies, as foods high in dietary sugar are most likely accompanied by other taste qualities such as salty, sour, bitter, and fatty tastes.
-Thus, by matching both sweet and non-sweet carbohydrate milkshakes in energy, serving size, protein, fat, as well as salt and fibre levels, we were able to observe the direct influence of liking of sweetness on intake of a sweet milkshake within a meal.
-Therefore, foods high in dietary sugar may be one of the many risk factors for overconsumption of energy for individuals with high liking for sweetness due to the sweet taste or flavours present.
+It is likely that no significant associations were found between sweetness liking, BMI and intake of sweet foods in the previous studies^(41,43,45,46,48-51), as most of these studies looked at self-reported habitual or usual intake rather than satiation/acute intake in a controlled laboratory environment.
+By looking at satiation/acute intake in a controlled environment, we were able to observe significant differences between hedonic ratings and ad libitum consumption of sweet milkshakes, in comparison with other measures such as solution and prototypical foods liking ratings suggesting that satiation measures are